Henry County Airport (Ohio)

 Henry County Airport (FAA LID: 7W5) is a public use airport located three nautical miles (6 km) east of the central business district of Napoleon, a city in Henry County, Ohio, United States.
 It is owned by the Henry County Airport Authority.
 This airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

+In 2023, concerns over the airport's future were raised because much of the maintenance work at the airport is performed by volunteers.
+An airport authority was created later in 2023 to maintain and govern the airport.

 Facilities and aircraft

 Henry County Airport covers an area of 47 acres (19 ha) at an elevation of 683 feet (208 m) above mean sea level.
-It has one runway designated 10/28 with an asphalt surface measuring 4,000 by 65 feet (1,219 x 20 m).
+It has one runway designated 10/28 with an asphalt surface measuring 4,001 by 60 feet (1,220 x 18 m).

+The airport has a fixed-base operator that sells fuel and offers services such as general maintenance and hangars as well as amenities like conference rooms, a crew lounge, pilot supplies, and more.
-For the 12-month period ending July 13, 2011, the airport had 15,637 aircraft operations, an average of 42 per day: 99% general aviation, <1% air taxi, and <1% military.

-At that time there were 21 aircraft based at this airport: 81% single-engine, 14% helicopter, and 5% multi-engine.
+For the 12-month period ending October 3, 2023, the airport had 5,520 aircraft operations, an average of 106 per week: 100% general aviation, <1% air taxi, and <1% military.
+At that time there were 15 aircraft based at this airport: 14 single-engine, and 1 multi-engine.